Paw Pals Pet Sitting

 Using Essential Oils On Your Pets For Natural Remedies

-People have been using essential oils to treat common conditions that come up such as headaches, anxiety, bug bites, depression and sagging energy.
-The natural remedies provided by therapeutic essential oils tend to be more gentle and easier on biological systems than traditional medications that are often taken for the same issues.
+People have been using essential oils to treat common conditions, such as headaches, anxiety, bug bites, depression and sagging energy.
 It is easy for people to make their own formulations with a few simple ingredients that can be found in the local grocery store along with the essential oils.
-What most people didn’t know until just recently and are finding out more and more is that the same remedies that they can apply to themselves are also good treatments for their pets.
+The natural remedies provided by therapeutic essential oils are more gentle and easier on biological systems than traditional medications taken for the same issues–which has made essential oils an popular, organic solution to everyday ailments for our beloved pets.

-Because essential oils are not toxic, they can be much better tolerated by animals than some of the common pesticides and chemicals that are used in flea and tick treatments.
-Because some essential oils can be irritating to the skin if they come into direct contact, it’s important to be as careful of that situation with your dog or cat as you would be with yourself.
+Essential oils are NOT toxic on dogs.
+Surprisingly, they can be much better tolerated by animals than some of the common pesticides and chemicals used in flea and tick treatments.
+Some essential oils can be irritating if they come into direct contact with the skin–be careful to monitor to see if your pet has an allergic reaction to the essential oils.
 The advantage that animals have over humans is that they have a coat of fur that is usually enough of a barrier between the essential oils and their skin so problems of irritation are less common.

 As with any formulations that you would make for yourself, you should look for the highest quality essential oils to use for your pets.
-Pure grade oils are the best as they don’t contain any additives and are not adulterated in any way.
-Some low quality oils can contain solvents or alcohols that can be harmful to your pet if they are ingested so look for pure oils.
+Pure grade oils are the best because they don’t contain any additives and are not adulterated in any way.
+Some low-quality oils can contain solvents or alcohols that can be harmful to your pet if they are ingested.
 They are more expensive but they are also more concentrated and will contain nothing but the essential oils that you want to use as a treatment.

-There are some very good quality essential oil blends that are in products available for human use that can also be used for your pets.
-A great blend for dogs that may be experiencing joint or muscle pain from arthritis or degenerative bone disease is an ortho sports massage blend.
+There are some very good quality essential oil blends that are safe for both humans and pets.
+If your dog is experiencing joint or muscle pain from arthritis or degenerative bone disease there is an ortho sports massage essential oil blend.
 This kind of blend contains five different oils that have vitamins, minerals, and antioxidant properties.
 The essential oils included in a sports blend are as follows:

 • Peppermint oil for its pain blocking properties